-Cognitive Processing Therapy is an evidence-based intervention for the treatment of Posttraumatic Stress Disorder.
+Cognitive Processing Therapy is an evidence-based intervention for the treatment of posttraumatic stress disorder.
 This intervention combines cognitive techniques with written exposure therapy to address negative affect, intrusive images, dysfunctional thoughts, and avoidance behavior.
+Typically, this program is conducted in a group environment, consisting of 12 sessions, each lasting two hours, with a maximum of 12 participants.